spierala/mini-rx-store/projects/mini-rx-store/README.md

 `enableLogging` is currently the only available setting.
 Typically you would set the settings when bootstrapping the app and before the store is used.

+## Showcase

+The [MiniRx GitHub Repo](https://github.com/spierala/mini-rx-store) contains also an Angular showcase project.

+Run `npm i`

+Run `ng serve mini-rx-store-showcase --open` to see MiniRX in action.

+The showcase is based on the NgRx example from Deborah Kurata: https://github.com/DeborahK/Angular-NgRx-GettingStarted/tree/master/APM-Demo5

+I did a refactor from NgRx to MiniRx and the app still works :)

 ## References
 These projects and articles helped and inspired me to create MiniRx:
 * [NgRx](https://ngrx.io/)